Convexity of Chebyshev Sets Through Differentiability of Distance Function: Abstract

 \section{Abstract}

-The aim of this paper is to present some equivalent conditions that ensure the convexity of a \u{C}eby\u{s}ev set.
+In this paper, we study a part of approximation theory that presents the conditions under which a \u{C}eby\u{s}ev set in a Banach space is convex.
 To do so, we use Gateaux differentiability of the distance function.

-AMS Subject Classification(2000) : 46B20
+AMS Subject Classification(2000): 46B20.

 \textbf{\textit{Key Words:}} Distance function, nearest point, \u{C}eby\u{s}ev set, strictly convex space, smooth space, Gateaux differentiability, subdifferential.